axiomabsolute/cs410-information-retrieval/README.md

 > `python.exe firms_cli.py query tiny <tiny-query>`

-Replace `<tiny-query>` in the command above with the query corresponding to the piece in the table below:
+Replace `<tiny-query>` in the command above with the query corresponding to the piece in the table below.
+This query format is a simple ASCII-based notation for representing small snippets of music using standard western notation.

+> More information on tinynotation can be found [in the music21 documentation](http://web.mit.edu/music21/doc/moduleReference/moduleTinyNotation.html).

 | Piece | Query |
 | ----- | ----- |